-Dr Melanie Windridge is a plasma physicist, speaker and writer… with a taste for adventure.
+Dr Melanie Windridge is a specialist in fusion energy who helps people see the value, opportunities and excitement of fusion.
+She is a plasma physicist, speaker and writer… with a taste for adventure.

-Melanie is interested in the notion of ‘impossibles’ – grand challenges once seen as impossible but attainable through investigation, ingenuity and grit – such as the race to the poles, Everest, space and fusion energy.
+Melanie is interested in the notion of ‘impossibles’ – grand challenges once seen as impossible, but made attainable through investigation, ingenuity and grit.
+Such ‘impossibles’ include the race to the poles, space and the journey to fusion energy.
 Melanie believes that science and exploration go hand in hand.

 Fusion Future: On the Path to Deep Decarbonisation: Fusion is the elusive, ultimate energy source that will change the energy landscape; perhaps even change the world.
 The next decade will be an exciting one for fusion energy and Melanie will tell you why, looking at where fusion fits in the energy market and the factors now coming together.
 What does it take to harness the energy of the stars?

 Aurora: In Search of the Northern Lights: Do we really understand the northern lights?
 Tour operators will have us believe that we do, but there are still mysteries hidden behind the dancing curtains of light.
 Interweaving the science with a background of their history, folklore and changing landscape, Aurora brings together space, place and science in magnificent style.
 In a journey that takes her through Scandinavia, Canada and Svalbard, culminating in a spectacular solar eclipse, Dr. Melanie Windridge delves into the Northern Lights.

 Summiting the Science of Everest: Mount Everest – the ultimate endurance challenge – is a place where science plays a huge part in performance and survival.
 Telling the story of her own summit attempt, Dr Melanie Windridge investigates how advances in science and technology enable ordinary people to summit and survive the extremes.